More reenactments canceled over concerns with NYS gun laws

 “I understand what the intention was in addressing gun crime.
 I think to keep the spirit of the law, but to actually make changes that will work, the definitions that were amended to go away from modern firearms, but now to include the black powder replica firearms— that needs to be reversed to its original language which was that a rifle or a shot gun fires fixed ammunition or a shot gun shell and the onerous language of muzzle loading and primitive sources of ignition needs to be stripped out of that and needs to go back to what it was.”

-News 10 reached out for more clarification, but has yet to hear back from the Governor’s Office.
+WTEN reached out for more clarification, but has yet to hear back from the governor’s office.